nekobako/EditorPatcher/README.md

   - Add the buttons to switch platforms in the main toolbar.

 ![Platform Switcher](https://github.com/user-attachments/assets/922b4b38-82f8-4ae8-b1ac-69c253eb4586)

+### Fix Prefab Override
+- `Tools > Editor Patcher > Fix Prefab Override > Enable Auto Fix`
+  - Automatically revert prefab overrides that are equal to their original values.
+  - Accessible only in Unity 2021.3 and later.

+- `Tools > Editor Patcher > Fix Prefab Override > Fix All in Project`
+  - Revert all prefab overrides in the project that are equal to their original values.

+- `GameObject > Editor Patcher > Fix Prefab Override`
+  - Revert all prefab overrides in the selected prefab that are equal to their original values.
+  - Accessible from the right-click context menu on the GameObject.

+### Rebase and Keep Overrides
+- `Assets > Prefab > Rebase and Keep Overrides...`
+  - Recursively create new prefab variants with a specified base prefab while keeping their overrides.
+  - Accessible from the right-click context menu on the Prefab.

 ## Installation
 1. Press `Add to VCC` button in [VPM Listing](https://vpm.nekobako.net) and register the repository.